 Low carbohydrate diets have become a very popular tool for weight loss over the last several decades.
 While much of the scientific rationale behind why they are utilized for weight loss, such as the carbohydrate-insulin hypothesis, have largely been proven wrong by the scientific literature, low-carb diets are still utilized quite extensively for weight loss.

 The reason they are utilized is most likely since low-carb diets do show some efficacy for weight loss, especially in the short term.
-However, there is still a lot of confusion around how to accurately set carbohydrate targets, how exactly low-carb diets may or may not work, and what things you should consider when adopting a low-carb diet yourself, or making recommendations to clients.
+However, there is still a lot of confusion and myths out there around how to accurately set carbohydrate targets, how exactly low-carb diets may or may not work, and what things you should consider when adopting a low-carb diet yourself, or making recommendations to clients.

 Daily Carb Recommendation for Weight Loss

 The daily recommendations for carb intake are based on two primary criteria: total daily calorie intake and the intensity/volume of physical activity.
 Higher total daily calorie needs come with higher recommendations for total daily carb intake, while lower total daily calorie needs come with lower recommendations.
 Furthermore, as the body relies heavily on carbohydrate intake for moderate to higher intensity physical activity, carb recommendations will increase as total volume and intensity of activity increase.